Professor David Goodall

 David was subsequently awarded a Doctor of Science from the University of Melbourne as well as an honorary doctorate from the Università degli Studí di Trieste in Italy.
 He held a number of academic positions in the UK, US and Australia (CSIRO) before retiring in 1979.

-David is well remembered for the burst of media that followed the decision of Edith Cowan University to take away his office in 2016.
+Professor David Goodall is well remembered for the burst of media that followed the decision of Edith Cowan University to take away his office in 2016.
 The University argued that 102, the Emeritus Professsor was a safety risk to himself and others.
 In response to this unwelcome age discrimination, David went public and the University acquiesced, eventually providing him with an office closer to home.

 According to his daughter, Karen Goodall-Smith, David ‘is a very intelligent bright man’, properties that age never diminished.